AffiliationProfessor, EMBA Program Director, Hitotsubashi ICS

 CoursesCorporate Finance 1, Applied Corporate Finance, Financing for Growth and Sustainability (EMBA)

 Tomonori (Tom) Ito received his MBA from Harvard Business School and his BA from the University of Tokyo (Faculty of Economics).

 Prior to joining ICS, Professor Ito spent 32 years in finance and investment banking.
 He worked for UBS as an investment banker, during which time he held the position of (co-)Head of Investment Banking for UBS in Japan.
-He maintains an extensive network of relationships, developed over the length of his career as an investment banker, incorporating a significant proportion of the senior management of major Japanese corporations..
-As a Managing Director in areas such as M&As, privatizations, IPOs, equity finance, debt finance, and structured financings, Professor Ito personally led many high profile transactions.
-Before joining UBS in 1995, he worked for the Bank of Tokyo, including five years in New York.
+He maintains an extensive network of relationships, developed over the length of his career as an investment banker, incorporating a significant proportion of the senior management of major Japanese corporations.
+As a Managing Director in areas such as M&As, privatizations, IPOs, equity finance, debt finance, and structured financings, Professor Ito led personally many high-profile transactions.
+Before joining UBS in 1995, he worked for the Bank of Tokyo, during which he spent five years in New York City.